 Various units to best fit our students' individual needs are available:

-• 7 Private Alcoves in Loft Apartment (7 persons)
+• 7 Private Rooms in Shared Apartment (1-2 persons each)

-Single units are available upon request and at an extra charge.
+Single units are available only upon request and at an extra charge.

 While the families provide a "home away from home", they also recognize a student's need for privacy and independence.
 The Austrian families taking in Salzburg College students represent many different ways of life in terms of social background and family structure.